How to Wash Raw Wool and Fiber correctly (without felting it!)

 What is Scouring?

-Scouring wool simply means washing it.
-Sheep wool has a lot of lanolin or grease which needs to be removed in order to process the wool.
+Scouring wool simply means deep cleaning or washing it.
+Sheep wool, in particular has a lot of lanolin or grease which you need to remove in order to process the wool into yarn or roving, for instance.

 Other animal fiber such as alpaca or llama does not have any lanolin so you basically just wash out the dirt and dust.